 +What did it take to first launch CK?
 How did you know when it was ready?

-While I’m the only full-time person at Confetti Kitchen, trust me when I say it took (and still takes) a village to build the site and run our events.
-I work with an awesome group of chefs, mixologists, writers, and photographers — even though they aren’t technically employees, I still consider them part of the CK fam.
+While I’m the only full-time person at Hidden Rhythm, trust me when I say it took (and still takes) a village to build the site and run our events.
+I work with an awesome group of chefs, mixologists, writers, and photographers — even though they aren’t technically employees, I still consider them part of the HR fam.

 From day one, I knew that brand would really matter, especially in the food space.
 I spent countless hours reading brand books, defining our values, pinning inspiration, and meeting with my designer to get the look and feel just right.
-I am so lucky to work with an amazing designer and developer duo who continue to keep Confetti Kitchen’s site looking fresh and functioning smoothly.
+I am so lucky to work with an amazing designer and developer duo who continue to keep Hidden Rhythm’s site looking fresh and functioning smoothly.

 I also knew that the content needed to be high-quality from the start.
 To help me, I hired a talented group of recipe developers and writers.
 We created recipes and articles dedicated to beginners.
 The recipes absolutely needed to work or else we’d lose our readers’ trust.
 So before launching, we ran a beta program where we’d email recipes to friends and ask them to try it and give their feedback.
 This helped us test our recipe quality and learn more about the pain points of a kitchen newbie.